kaihendry/dabase.com/content/blog/serverless-speed.md

 There are three types of iteration speed:

 1. Local development speed, speed of live reloader like [entr](http://eradman.com/entrproject/).
 Painful with functions that do not use HTTP req/res interface.
-2. Using your serverless tooling to `make deploy` and view changes on the Cloud endpoint
+2. Using your serverless tooling to `time make` and view changes on the Cloud endpoint
 3. Time for your CI/CD pipeline (Github action) to deploy (often much longer since env is setup from scratch)

 Iteration speed above is **case 2**.